 As of 2021 there are nine branches of Libraries ACT: Dickson (opened in 1969), Woden (1977), Belconnen (1981), Erindale (1983), Tuggeranong (1990), Kippax (2005), Civic (2006 - although it had existed in several locations in the City starting in the North Building in 1961), Kingston (2009) and Gungahlin (2011).
-The current picture does not capture the full history of libraries in the ACT, which date back to St John's Schoolhouse in 1855 and the first public library, based on the Commonwealth Parliamentary Library, starting in 1927.27
+Today's extant libraries do not reflect the full history of libraries in the ACT, which date back to St John's Schoolhouse in 1855 and the first public library, based on the Commonwealth Parliamentary Library, starting in 1927.

-The most directly comparable place is the Woden Library as it is from the same period in the ACT's development and also a contemporary modernist design, also to a lesser extent is the Dickson Library which was the first of the ACT's modern libraries, but it was not an extension into a new town centre as part of the Y-Plan.
-Some comparison can also be made to the NLA as the original parent institution for the midcentury Canberra libraries, however for the same reasons that the NLA divested itself of the CPLS, i.e. it has a different purpose, this is just for context in terms of the scales of service provided.
-While the Belconnen Library was counted among the ACT's best performing libraries 28, considering its catchment, it should be performing at a much higher level similar to Dickson and Woden, but it seems to hampered by its location and poor connections with other services and facilities 29.
+The most directly comparable place to the Belconnen Library is the Woden Library as it is from the same period in the ACT's development and also a contemporary modernist design.
+To a lesser extent the Dickson Library is also comparable, as it was the first of the ACT's modern libraries but, unlike both the Belconnen and Woden libraries, it was not an extension into a new town centre as part of the Y-Plan.
+Some comparison can also be made to the NLA as the original parent institution for the mid-century Canberra libraries, however the purpose and scale of the service provided differ and this is the same reasons that the NLA divested itself of the CPLS.
+While the Belconnen Library was counted among the ACT's best performing libraries, considering its catchment, it should be performing at a much higher level similar to Dickson and Woden, but it seems to hampered by its location and poor connections with other services and facilities.